Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 Many adults assume ADHD is a childhood disorder or that they don't "fit" the stereotype.
 Explaining how undiagnosed ADHD in adults manifests — and emphasizing that untreated ADHD in adults has long-term costs — can help reduce stigma and open the door for acceptance.

-• ADHD can present differently in women and men.
+• ADHD presents differently in women and men

-Patient education can also include self-help strategies that allow your client to start building their ADHD toolbox.
-You might discuss ADHD-friendly tactics for staying organized, reducing distractions, tackling big projects, and improving sleep hygiene.
+Patient education can also include self-help strategies that allow your client to start building their ADHD toolbox: ADHD-friendly tactics for staying organized, reducing distractions, tackling big projects, and improving sleep hygiene.

 1. Consider a Multi-Modal Treatment Approach